 Your first entry is the Home Person by default.
 If you want otherwise, then uncheck the setting I’ve highlighted with an arrow.

 Notice how there are no boxes for death details?
 That’s because the Status is preselected to Living.
-If you uncheck the “I am starting with myself” box, Ancestry automatically toggles the Status to deceased.
+If you uncheck the “I am starting with myself” box, Ancestry automatically toggles the Status to the deceased setting.
 Hey presto, the death details are exposed.
-You can always set the status back to Living again, if that represents the situation more accurately.
+You can always set the status back to Living again if that represents the situation more accurately.

 An Ancestry user described a thorny problem on a social forum.
 She had created a tree for her friend, who was no relation.
 When she started the tree, she entered the details of the friend as the Home Person, but mistakenly left the “I am starting with myself” box selected.

-She was puzzled by how to fix this, until she spotted the right route too take.
+She was puzzled by how to fix this until she spotted the right route to take.
 It’s an option beside the “change” link, named “set to none”.
 This decouples the tree creator from the tree.